 This cake from Pastel is quite popular among those buying souvenirs.
 It is a delicious cake with cream and, of course, pudding inside!
 Give it a try if you can and be careful bringing this delicate little cake home.
+It works well as a delicious snack after you’ve landed and arrived home while you tell your friends and family about your trip.

 Pastel Website (Japanese only)